NVIDIA/aistore/README.md

 ## Overview

 DFC is a simple distributed caching service written in Go.
-The service currently consists of a single http proxy (with a well-known address) and an arbitrary number of storage targets (aka targets):
+The service consists of any numbers of http proxy servers (with well-known addresses) and storage targets (aka targets) utilizing local disks:

 <img src="images/dfc-overview-mp.png" alt="DFC overview" width="480">

-Users (i.e., http/https clients) connect to the proxy and execute RESTful commands.
+Users (i.e., http/https clients) connect to the proxies and execute RESTful commands.
 Data then moves directly between storage targets (that cache this data) and the requesting user.